TizianaAndreaOrlando/TizianaAndreaOrlando/README.md

 ### Hi everybody 👋
 - 🔭 I’m currently working on ...
-Data visualization tools
+Data visualization
 - 🌱 I’m currently learning ...
 Python and SQL
 - 👯 I’m looking to collaborate on ...
 Dashboard projects
 - 🤔 I’m looking for help with ...
 Data Analysis